-Dedicated trial attorneys defend Floridians in Lake, Sumter and Citrus County criminal courts
+Dedicated trial attorneys defend Floridians in Lake County criminal courts

 Tavares, the seat of Lake County, is a great place for outdoor activities, including horseback riding, golfing, boating, fishing and hiking.
 But your pursuit of a healthy lifestyle can be cut short when you’re charged with a crime.
 After an arrest, you have the right to remain silent, and you have the right to an attorney.
 These rights are guaranteed by the U.S. Constitution.
 It’s essential you exercise them immediately by requesting a lawyer and declining to talk to police until your attorney arrives to advise you.
 At Largey Law Firm, our experienced criminal defense lawyers will act promptly to uphold your rights and defend your freedom.

-Dedicated Tavares advocates defend clients facing a variety of allegations
+Dedicated CRIMINAL DEFENSE LAWYERS IN Tavares defend clients facing a variety of allegations

 We represent people in Tavares and the surrounding areas charged with a wide range of crimes, including